macCesar/purgetss-docs/docs/Commands.md

 }
 ```

-Log to the console a *config.json* compatible structure using the `--json` option
+Use the `--json` option to log a `config.json` compatible structure to the console

 ```bash
 > purgetss shades '#65e92c' -j